PRODUCTION COMPANY: BAD

 One of the shots I really had fun with was the drone footage.
 I wanted to recreate the feel of a police helicopter chase camera and I figured it would fit nicely in a super mixed media sequence like this, so I grabbed a shot of our group running down the street to play with in the edit.

-In the end I actually ditched playing out the footage to a tape deck I was using, and found I was able to create a better effect by simply recording the clip off the monitor using a VHS cam and crash zooming into the screen, rather than using a digital zoom in post.
+In the end I ditched playing out the footage to a tape deck I was using, and found I was able to create a better effect by simply recording the clip off the monitor using a VHS cam and crash zooming into the screen, rather than using a digital zoom in post.

 The next step was to find an old police helicopter clip from the web and 'screen' opacity out all the black parts of the image to leave the HUD overlays.
 Combined with a colour grade and a few keyframes of red glitches to tie in with the red thread motif in the film, it kinda looks believable for a few seconds in the sequence.
 Much more fun than the original drone footage I reckon.